Allegheny-Computer-Science-600610-25-26/ready-set-research-syllabus/cmpsc-600-fall-syllabus.md

 ### Email Policy

-Despite the fact that the majority of our communication relies on the [ReadyResearchers Organization on GitHub](https://github.com/Allegheny-Computer-Science-600610-25-26), the faculty will also use email to communicate significant information.
-As with other the other platforms used by this course, it is your responsibility to be accountable for email communication.
+Despite the fact that the majority of our communication relies on the [Allegheny College Computer Science 600/610 Organization on GitHub](https://github.com/Allegheny-Computer-Science-600610-25-26), the faculty will also use email to communicate significant information.
+As with other the GitHub platform used by this course, it is your responsibility to be accountable for email communication.

 ### Syllabus Revision